elorberb/InteliDoc/README.md

 Handles PDF parsing using pdfplumber.
 Extracts clean, page-by-page text and returns a structured string ready for LLM processing.

 - `DocumentClassifier`
 Uses Azure-hosted GPT-4o through LangChain with structured output.
-It classifies documents into one of four types (invoice, contract, earnings_report, unknown) and includes retry logic to handle rate limits.
+It classifies documents into one of four types (invoice, contract, earnings_report, unknown).

 - `MetadataExtractor`
 Based on the classified document type, it selects the correct schema and prompt to extract structured metadata.
 Uses Pydantic models for type safety and consistency.